 We usually think of her as mother, indeed she has granted us life and is well-deserving of the term.
-As we celebrate International Women’s Day on March 8, let’s explore other metaphors for our relationship with nature through the multi-faceted lens of the feminine.
+Let’s explore other metaphors for our relationship with nature through the multi-faceted lens of the feminine.
 Thinking of her as a lover, a romantic partner, a friend, your sister, or even a child each cause us to relate to her in different ways.
 It is fun, refreshing, and valuable to reconsider the way we relate to our home planet.

 I have mused about this idea for years and written about it from different perspective.
 In Collaborating with Gaia I explore the concept of co-evolution with our biosphere.
 From this perspective we find ourselves right in the middle of an improvisational jam-session between all life forms.
 Isn’t that a bit more exhilarating than considering that everything is inanimate and soulless?
 In Ending the Conquest of Nature we delve into the historical roots of belief systems that have pitted us against nature.
 Nature is often seen as our oppressor who will punish us or a slave to exploit and conquer.

 If we see her as a passionate lover who wants to co-create with us, it will certainly change the way we interact with each other and our environment.
-I know… nobody wants to see their “mom” (Mother Earth) in a sexually erotic embrace naked before the night-time sky with her lover.
-However, there is no harm in us changing the way we look at her.
+I know… nobody wants to see their “mom” (Mother Earth) in a sexually erotic embrace naked before her night-time sky lover kissing stars.
+Luckily artist, Lisete Alcalde has created the image for us below and it is actually quite delightful.
+There is no harm in us changing the way we look at Mother Earth.
 She is an all-powerful goddess and definitely able to shape-shift with a little help from our imagination!